 The cottage is not hard to find when you know the way.
 All you must do is walk North along the coast.
 When you reach the fork in the path, go right.
 Before long, you will see the cottage on top of a gentle hill.
 It probably sounds like a lot of walking to someone used to driving around in the city!
 I’ve always believed that the fresh air and the smell of the sea is the healthiest to breathe, it will do you good!

-I still find it so hard to believe that you are almost done your second year of university.
+I still find it so hard to believe that you have almost completed your second year of university.
 It seems like only a week ago your mother was that age, and only yesterday you were born.
 Twenty years has gone by so quickly.
 You must have exams soon, good luck with them!

 Give my love to your parents!

 Cassidy folded the note and carefully placed it back in her pocket.
-As always, she had read the letter in her grandfather’s warm, comforting voice.
+As always, when reading the letter could hear in her grandfather’s warm, comforting voice.
 She had memorized the directions within the letter, but reading it again gave her the feeling of being welcomed to the island.
 It wasn’t a place strangers often visited, and she knew she had already drawn some confused glances.

 She took a deep breath, as if to steady herself, and started walking.
 She could see the path she was meant to follow snaking along the coast to her right, but she wanted to stop at a few of the shops first.
 She needed to buy some food.
 A friendly looking bakery caught her eye, and the smell of fresh bread made her stomach grumble hungrily.